- Is money required to hire our offices?

 - Can you help me if I have no health insurance?

 Auto Accident Questions

-No. At the Law Offices of Michael Pines, you will not have to pay anything until we get you a settlement from your personal injury lawsuit.
+No. At Pines Salomon Injury Lawyers, you will not have to pay anything until we get you a settlement from your personal injury lawsuit.
 If you suffer from a personal injury and want to find out if you should file a personal injury claim, feel free to call our offices at 1-858-551-2090 or you can click here for a free consultation with an experienced personal injury attorney.

 Yes, you can.
 We will handle all the details so that you don’t need to contact your previous attorney.
 As a client, you have the sole right to choose your lawyer, at any time.

 No, you only have to pay for one attorney if you were injured due to an accident.

 Who gets charged with the medical bills if you are involved in a car accident that is not your fault, you or the responsible car accident driver?
 You might think you nothing wrong, so why should you get all of the bills?
 The hospital and other medical providers will send all medical bills directly to the person injured in the car accident, even when they were not at fault.

 If you are hurt and have health insurance, the retail hospital charges are reduced because most health care providers have pre-set — or prearranged — billing for each medical service.
 Meaning, those with health insurance pay much less (like having a medical care discount card).

 On the other hand, if the injured person in the car accident has no health insurance, this usually means that person either doesn’t have a job that pays benefits or as much money as the person that has health insurance.

 This year alone, there were about 50 million uninsured people in the U.S. These people pay the retail amount for health care, which is sometimes up to nine times greater than what health insurance would cost.
 Patients have told our lawyers they believe they did not get the same level of health care as if they had health insurance, such as x-rays, MRIs, and possibly overnight stays in the hospital for further observation.